-Content covered in Module Quizzes and to be integrated into Discussion Boards and Professional Development Activities (PDA):
+Content covered in Module Quizzes and to be integrated into Discussion Boards and Professional Development Activities (Professional Development Activity):

-Each module includes online course content such as lectures, videos, or other online activities.
+• Each module includes online course content such as lectures, videos, or other online activities.
 Students are responsible for viewing and completing this entire online course content.

+Module Quizzes

-Module Quizzes Total Points = 150 points
+Total Points = 130

-- There is a syllabus quiz (15 points) and 4 Module Quizzes (M 2, M3, M9, M12: 45 points each).
-The lowest quiz will be dropped. - Module Quizzes cover all assigned readings for the module (i.e., online articles) as well as the Online Course Content. - Each quiz will be available during the specific dates and times.
+- There is a syllabus quiz (10 points) and 3 Module Quizzes (M 2, M4, M8 40 points each) - Module Quizzes cover all assigned readings for the module (i.e., online articles) as well as the Online Course Content. - Each quiz will be available during the specific dates and times.
 Once a quiz is started within this time frame, it must be completed within the time allocated for the quiz.
 This means that students cannot begin a quiz and come back to it later; once started, the quiz must be finished within the allocated minutes for that particular quiz.
 This also means that to submit a quiz prior to the 11:59pm due date, students must start the quiz early enough to meet the quiz deadline and in order to get the maximum allotted time. - Quiz grades will be available within 72 hours after each quiz closing date and time. - There are NO MAKE-UP QUIZZES unless specifically allowed by university policies; see Attendance, Late Submissions, and Extensions section of the syllabus.
 Students may choose to drop one quiz to replace their lowest quiz grade.
-Thus, if a quiz is missed due to illness, emergency, or technical problems, the zero grade on that quiz may be dropped.
+Thus, if a quiz is missed due to an illness, emergency, or technical problems, the zero grade on that quiz may be dropped.